To the Members

 Prozone Intu Properties Limited

-Your Directors are delighted to present their report on the business and operations ofyour Company for the year ended March 312016.
+Your Directors are delighted to present their 10th Annual Report on thebusiness and operations of your Company for the year ended March 31 2017.

 FINANCIAL RESULTS & OPERATIONS